 I have air conditioning.
-How does moving air with a Vornado Air Circulator make you feel cooler and save money?
+How does the Vornado Air Circulator make you feel cooler and save money?

-You speak of year-round use.
-Why and how do I use a Vornado Air Circulator in winter?
+Why and how do I use a Vornado Air Circulator in Winter?

-Is there any advantage to having more than one Vornado Air Circulator operating in a single room?
+Is there any advantage to having more than one Vornado Air Circulator in a single room?

 It depends on the size and shape of the room as well as how you direct the airflow.
 In larger rooms, a second Vornado Air Circulator can provide additional comfort as long as the Vornados are not pointed directly at each other effectively canceling one other.